 - Identify family partnerships as a priority in your long-range plan, hiring practices, policies, and protocols within the district.

-- Seek on-going professional learning opportunities to build confidence and strategies through training in skills and best practices for creating positive family-school partnerships.
+- Seek ongoing professional learning opportunities to build confidence and strategies through training in skills and best practices for creating positive family-school partnerships.
+Click here to request learning or coaching.

 - Host a book study on Stronger Together: The Power of Family and School Partnerships.

-- Review key strategies with school staff for building culturally responsive and authentic relationships with families.
-Create a district expectation that each unit and lesson plan includes family connection and extension activities.
+- Review key strategies for building culturally responsive and authentic relationships with families.

-- Build on what families and students know, incorporate at-home discussion prompts for students.
+- Build on what families and students know, and incorporate at-home discussion prompts for students.

 - Stronger Together webinar, recorded October 22, 2020